Raseborg, Finland: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types C and F. Be sure to pick the correct kind.
-A lot of adapters currently being sold are just plugs and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C and F. Take care to choose the correct type.
+The majority of adapters currently available are simply plugs and expect your devices to convert the voltage themselves.
 If your devices can't do that they could get destroyed.
-This one should be sufficient for most locations.
+This one should work in most areas.

 If you visit the Fiskars museum, wear museum-appropriate clothing and take: